CarmenWalliser/carmenwalliser/README.md

 ## About me: 👋

-I'm Carmen, a passionate and driven student at Belgium Campus iTversity, currently pursuing a Bachelor's degree in Software Engineering.
+Hi, I'm Carmen, a passionate and driven student at Belgium Campus iTversity, currently pursuing a Bachelor's degree in Software Engineering.
 I enjoy exploring how technology can solve real-world problems and am constantly expanding my skills in both software and system development.

 -  🔭 I’m currently not working on a specific project.
 Still, I’m actively sharpening my skills and contributing to collaborative academic projects, especially those involving IoT, cloud computing, and data-driven web applications.